The SHC Pharmacy is your resource for all your prescription needs! Ask questions if you are unsure about your medications or have any other concerns.

 We accept many prescription insurance plans for your convenience.
 If you are enrolled in an NYU-sponsored Student Health Insurance Plan, refer to the prescription section of the benefits chart in the Guide to Student Health Insurance.

 Ask the pharmacy staff to explain your benefits to you so you can calculate how much your medications will cost and if you are nearing your yearly cap.
-We can often suggest lower-cost alternatives to help reduce your costs.
+We may be able to suggest lower-cost alternatives to help reduce your costs.

 Note: There are limits on some prescription benefit plans.
 Know what your limits are.